d99kris/nchat/README.md

 ### profile_display_name

-Specifies an optional short/display name in the status bar when using nchat with multi-protocols.
-The default profile name is `WhatsAppMd_+nnnnnnnnnnn` if this setting is not specified.
+Specifies an optional short/display name in the status bar when using nchat with multiple profiles.
+The default profile name is `WhatsAppMd` or `WhatsAppMd_+nnnnn` (when more than one WhatsAppMd profile is set up) if this setting is not specified.

 Technical Details